webrtc-for-the-curious/webrtc-for-the-curious/content/docs/06-media-communication.md

 RTCP messages are defined in [RFC 3550](https://tools.ietf.org/html/rfc3550#section-6.4), and are responsible for communicating network status between endpoints.
-Receiver Reports focuses on communicating qualities about the network (including packet loss, round-trip time, and jitter), and it pairs with other algorithms that are then responsible for estimating avilable bandwidth based off of these reports.
+Receiver Reports focuses on communicating qualities about the network (including packet loss, round-trip time, and jitter), and it pairs with other algorithms that are then responsible for estimating available bandwidth based on these reports.

-Sender and Receiver reports (SR and RR) together paint a picture of the network quatlity.
+Sender and Receiver reports (SR and RR) together paint a picture of the network quality.
 They are sent on a schedule for each SSRC, and they are the inputs used when estimating available bandwidth.
-Those estimates take place on at the sender after receiving the RR data, containing the following fields:
+Those estimates are made by the sender after receiving the RR data, containing the following fields:

 * **Fraction Lost** - What percentage of packets have been lost since the last Receiver Report.